Issac-Lopez/cs-3150-projects/project_2/README.md

 > This method does not create new unrealistic pixel values when on the filters edges, while also filtering noise.
 For this reason, the median filter is much better at preserving sharp edges compared to the average (mean) filter for this image.
 ## **Gaussian filter :**
 > This filter is used with the 2-D filter operator to blur the image and remove detail and noise as well as the average and median filters.
 This iamge does appear to be closer in appearance to the average filter.

+- If you have any questions or would just like to chat, you can reach me at lopezissaca@gmail.com.
+Have fun looking around!